Casey Rae: Career

-Rae is the former Director of Music Licensing for SiriusXM, the North American satellite radio service.
-He previously held the post of Chief Executive Officer for the Future of Music Coalition, a national nonprofit education, research and advocacy organization for musicians.
-He is an adjunct professor in Georgetown University's Communications Culture and Technology graduate program, and emeritus faculty and course author at Berklee College of Music.
-Rae has written several scholarly articles on matters relating to intellectual property and new digital business models, and has testified before Congress on copyright.
+Rae served as director of music licensing for SiriusXM, the North American satellite radio service, and as CEO of the Future of Music Coalition, a national nonprofit education, research, and advocacy organization for musicians.
+Rae is an adjunct professor in Georgetown University's Communications, Culture, and Technology graduate program, and emeritus faculty and course author at Berklee College of Music.
+He has written on intellectual property and digital business models, and has testified before Congress on copyright.